Table of Contents

 Vegan souvlaki - credits: Nic Crilly-Hargrave/Shutterstock

 Who said that the national Greek food, souvlaki, is only for meat lovers?
 Souvlaki is a food choice especially loved by locals as it is delicious and offers great value for money.
 You can just ask for wrapped pita without meat, stuffed with fried potatoes, tomato, lettuce and tzatziki spread.
 In some places, you can also ask for veggie or mushroom souvlaki.
-The taste is even better than eating gyros!
+The taste is equal if not better than eating gyros!

 Traditional Greek Fasolada beans soup with tomatoes and olives credits: Markellos Plakitsis/Shutterstock.com